The Life Sciences Law Review: China

 Generic drug application

 Generics on the market that are on the Essential Drug List (2012 version) for reimbursement in healthcare institutions and in solid oral forms were required to demonstrate equivalence to reference products by the end of 2018.
-All other fixed oral dosage form generics can freely determine when they will demonstrate equivalence, but the first generic manufacturer to seek such approval will get three years of exclusivity during which equivalence applications for other generics of the same type will not be accepted.46
+All other fixed oral dosage form generics can freely determine when they will demonstrate equivalence, but the first generic manufacturer to seek such approval will get three years of exclusivity during which equivalence applications for other generics of the same type will not be accepted.53

 The pathway for biosimilars is somewhat different; that is to say, biologics for which there is an existing standard may be brought on the market.
-Under the current DRR, biologics for which there is a pre-existing national standard typically only need to conduct Phase III studies in China and for others, Phase I may be waived.49

 In 2015, the NMPA began examining what had become a huge application backlog for both drugs and devices.
 The agency had tens of thousands of applications pending, with thousands more being filed each year.
 The State Council and the NMPA committed to significantly reducing this backlog by the end of 2018.
-The CDE's annual report, released on 3 March 2016, indicated that the drug backlog had been reduced from approximately 22,000 to 17,000 applications, which is a reduction of around 22 per cent,51 and by 2017, the NMPA touted reducing the backlog to only 4,000.52 The NMPA also committed to increasing the speed of the reviews and the criteria for review and approval by adding review personnel and creating review guidelines.
-By 2019, the NMPA claimed that the backlog had all but disappeared.53
+The CDE's annual report, released on 3 March 2016, indicated that the drug backlog had been reduced from approximately 22,000 to 17,000 applications, which is a reduction of around 22 per cent,57 and by 2017, the NMPA touted reducing the backlog to only 4,000.58 The NMPA also committed to increasing the speed of the reviews and the criteria for review and approval by adding review personnel and creating review guidelines.
+By 2019, the NMPA claimed that the backlog had all but disappeared.59

 Supplemental drug application